 - Voting by telephone: You can vote by calling 800-652-VOTE (8683) and following the instructions provided.
-Telephone voting is available 24 hours a day, 7 days a week, until 1:00 a.m., Central Time, on Thursday, January 30, 2020. - Voting by Internet: You can vote via the Internet by accessing www.envisionreports.com/POST and following the instructions provided.
-Internet voting is available 24 hours a day, 7 days a week, until 1:00 a.m., Central Time, on Thursday, January 30, 2020. - Voting by mail: If you choose to vote by mail (if you request printed copies of the proxy materials by mail), simply mark your proxy card, date and sign it, and return it in the postage-paid envelope provided.
+Telephone voting is available 24 hours a day, 7 days a week. - Voting by Internet: You can vote via the Internet by accessing www.envisionreports.com/POST and following the instructions provided.
+Internet voting is available 24 hours a day, 7 days a week.

+• Voting by mail: If you choose to vote by mail (if you request printed copies of the proxy materials by mail), simply mark your proxy card, date and sign it, and return it in the postage-paid envelope provided.